CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

          -location2 $location2
       ```

+    >**Note**: If you face any issues in copying and pasting the commands, please paste the command first on a Notepad inside the VM, then paste it in Cloud Shell pane.

     >**Important**: You will be prompted to provide an admin password.
 Enter your own Password or give **Pa55w.rd1234**.

     >**Note**: Wait for the deployment to complete before proceeding to the next step.
 This should take about 2 minutes.